mcaceresb/stata-gtools/docs/usage/hashsort.md

             and later (version 3.0) there is read-only support.
 The user can try to compress strL variables using this option.

+- `forcestrl` Skip binary variable check and force gtools to read strL variables (14 and above only). __Gtools gives incorrect results when there is binary data in strL variables__.
+This option was included because on some windows systems Stata detects binary data even when there is none.
+            Only use this option if you are sure you do not have binary data in your strL variables.

 - `verbose` prints some useful debugging info to the console.

 - `benchmark` or `bench(level)` prints how long in seconds various parts of the